 Hannah, first year student

-All students that are invited to interview (about 80% of applicants) will sit a common format written assessment at their school, or one nearby, in November before coming to interview in Cambridge in December.
-This year the assessment will take place on 2 November and will last for two hours, comprising two parts: one multiple choice and the other essay-based.
-This gives you an opportunity to demonstrate how you have developed academically since you took your GCSEs.
-It will be skills based, looking at your comprehension and writing skills, but will not assume any prior knowledge.
+If you are invited to interview (about 80% of applicants) you will sit an at-interview assessment when you come to Cambridge in December.
+This will give you an opportunity to demonstrate how you have developed academically since you took your GCSEs.
+It will be skills-based, looking at your comprehension and writing skills, but will not assume any prior knowledge.
 It will provide valuable additional evidence of our applicants’ abilities and potential to succeed in the Cambridge course for which they have applied.
-For more information, please visit the Cambridge Admissions Office web pages.
-This includes a Specimen Paper for sections 1 and 2.
+More information will follow shortly.

 - Corpus Christi